Loading TACITUS

 )EXAMPLE

-Party A commits to halt offensive operations within 5 km of the contact line for 72 hours, verified by a UN observer team.
+Party A commits to halt offensive operations within 5 km of the contact line for 72 hours, verified by an international observer team.

 Commitment